TechBear0707/spotify-recommender/README.md

 # spotify-recommender
 A song recommendation system utilizing k-means clustering, PCA, and Spotify's API.
 Accesses a user's liked playlist and generates song recommendations.
-For the full article and main findings, you can visit [here]([https://developer.spotify.com/dashboard/applications](https://medium.com/@logan.margo314/building-a-spotify-song-recommender-using-k-means-clustering-15c8b4c84464))
+For the full article and main findings, you can visit this [Medium article](https://medium.com/@logan.margo314/building-a-spotify-song-recommender-using-k-means-clustering-15c8b4c84464).

 ## Features
 - **Spotify API Integration**: Accesses your liked songs from your Spotify account to analyze your music preferences.